Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "People who belittle people, will be LITTLE people, and will accomplish very Little"
+> "When you are content to be simply yourself and don't compare or compete, everybody will respect you. "
-> — **Norman Vincent Peale**
+> — **Lao Tzu**

 ---